 You should now see that these non-technical skills of paramedics are just as important as their ability to provide clinical treatment.

 At the Australian Paramedical College, we teach all these same non-technical skills to our Diploma of Emergency Health Care students.
-The non-technical skills of paramedics form a large part of how we teach and develop our students to excel in their medic careers in the private sector.
+The non-technical skills form a large part of how we teach and develop our students to excel in their medic careers in the private sector.